Using movies in your homeschool might seem like a cop-out, but it’s not at all when you use them for some fun learning.

 Movie learning projects don’t have to revolve entirely around history!
 There are several options for children to choose from science topics, cultural studies, or even various character traits.

 For instance, after watching “Walking With Dinosaurs” each child could pick a favorite dinosaur to study and present to the group.
 Costumes and food probably won’t be too easily figured out, but crafts and games centered around specific species would be a lot of fun and incredibly memorable.

 Along the same lines, “Finding Nemo” could inspire everyone to pick their favorite sea creature and follow a similar course.
 Plus it gives everyone another reason to watch “Finding Nemo”, and who isn’t always looking for that?

-Even literature can have a turn at this movies in your homeschool project!
+Even literature can have a turn during a movies in your homeschool project!
 The entire “Shrek” collection is a fun and off-the-wall introduction to some of the most famous and beloved fairy tales known.
-Choosing a character gives the opportunity to not only explore rich and beautiful writing, but to compare and contrast the original sources to the animated versions we so often picture.
+Choosing a character gives the opportunity to not only explore rich and beautiful writing but to compare and contrast the original sources to the animated versions we so often picture.
 Fairy tales offer a great many teaching opportunities, from descriptive language to lessons in morality, and would certainly make for a fascinating and fun learning project for learners of all ages.